 Income from all sources must be included.
 Gross income before Tax / National Insurance (NI) / Pension contributions should be declared.
+The level of pension contributions should be disclosed.
 In all cases income arising outside the UK should also be included.

 No deductions should be made in respect of allowances made for tax purposes or otherwise (specifically: personal allowances; superannuation contributions; mortgage interest; covenants; and income from abroad).
 The amount of Tax / NI / Pension contributions or other deductions should be recorded on the form.